-All WSU owned facilities with a fire alarm, fire suppression, or fire detection system must send a signal to the WSU Department of Public Safety.
+All WSU owned facilities with a fire alarm, fire suppression, or fire detection system must send a signal to the WSU Police Department.
 Such systems must meet the requirements of the Michigan Fire Prevention Code and those fire safety rules adopted by the State of Michigan's Fire Safety Board from the National Fire Protection Association codes and standards.
 Further WSU requirements can be found at the Design and Construction Services Office of Facilities Planning & Management.

-When actuated, a building's fire alarm system must activate audible and visual signals at the Department of Public Safety who will respond to all fire trouble alarms and fire alarm incidents.
+When actuated, a building's fire alarm system must activate audible and visual signals at the WSU Police Department who will respond to all fire trouble alarms and fire alarm incidents.

-- Upon arrival at the facility or, during investigation of the alarm condition, the responding Public Safety officer will determine if the Detroit Fire Department should be contacted. - Any employee, student, visitor, etc., should contact Public Safety at 577-2222 upon discovery of a developing fire in or around WSU facilities. - Upon actuation of the building fire alarm system, all occupants should immediately evacuate.
-Those persons who refuse to evacuate (including unannounced evacuation drills) could be cited by the Wayne State University Department of Public Safety. - It is the responsibility of the Department of Public Safety and/or the Detroit Fire Department to remove mobility impaired persons from areas of refuge within university facilities. - The Department of Public Safety will be in charge of any emergency condition in/around WSU facilities, unless relieved by the Detroit Fire Department supervisor.
+- Upon arrival at the facility or, during investigation of the alarm condition, the responding Police officer will determine if the Detroit Fire Department should be contacted. - Any employee, student, visitor, etc., should contact WSU Police at 577-2222 upon discovery of a developing fire in or around WSU facilities. - Upon actuation of the building fire alarm system, all occupants should immediately evacuate.
+Those persons who refuse to evacuate (including unannounced evacuation drills) could be cited by the Wayne State University Police Department. - It is the responsibility of the WSU Police Department and/or the Detroit Fire Department to remove mobility impaired persons from areas of refuge within university facilities. - The WSU Police Department will be in charge of any emergency condition in/around WSU facilities, unless relieved by the Detroit Fire Department supervisor. - All evacuating personnel from a WSU facility should exit the facility, and stand well clear of same. - No person should re-enter a WSU facility until the WSU Police Department has given permission to do so. - No WSU facility fire alarm system should be silenced or reset, except by the WSU Police Department, Facilities Planning Management's Plant Operations

-- All evacuating personnel from a WSU facility should exit the facility, and stand well clear of same. - No person should re-enter a WSU facility until the Department of Public Safety has given permission to do so. - No WSU facility fire alarm system should be silenced or reset, except by the Department of Public Safety, Facilities Planning Management's Plant Operations & Maintenance personnel (electricians, building engineers) or the University Fire Safety Inspector. - When responding to any WSU facility for an emergency condition, the Department of Public Safety or Environmental Health & Safety Emergency Coordinators will have the authority to actuate a fire alarm system for evacuation purposes.
+& Maintenance personnel (electricians, building engineers) or the University Fire Safety Inspector.

+When responding to any WSU facility for an emergency condition, the Police Department or Environmental Health & Safety Emergency Coordinators will have the authority to actuate a fire alarm system for evacuation purposes.